 Empathic Communication Coaching, Mediation and Reconciliation

-I see empathic communication coaching as being about developing the fullness of our human consciousness through learning and practicing universal language distinctions, communication skills, and conversation maps for navigating challenges, difficulties, and conflicts (inner and outer).
-Empathic connection leads to new emergent possibilities for the life we want and the world we envision.
-So, whether we are working on the level of personal life or the larger circles of societal and international impact, we are working with fundamental aspects of deepening human connection and finding our way back from disconnection to work together and respond to the challenges we face.
+Whether you are working on the level of your personal life or the larger circles of societal and international impact, you are working with fundamental aspects of human connection and finding the way back to working together to respond to the challenges we face.

-More concretely, I see empathic communication coaching being about mediating challenges and conflicts one conversation at a time, from one conversation to the next, with ourselves and others.
+This approach to empathic communication coaching is about mediating challenges and conflicts one conversation at a time, from one conversation to the next, with ourselves and others.

-Whether in individual coaching or mediating conflict between two or more parties, my approach is to help people learn the language and awareness distinctions, skills, and conversation "maps" developed in our Mediate Your Life program, which is based in the work of Compassionate Communication (Nonviolent Communication, NVC) and integrates a mediation framework with mindfulness and neuroscience.
+With individual coaching or mediation between two or more parties, my approach is to help people learn the language and awareness distinctions, skills, and conversation "maps" developed in our Mediate Your Life program, which is based in the work of Compassionate Communication (Nonviolent Communication, NVC) and integrates a mediation framework with mindfulness and neuroscience.
 Here's what you can learn in your work with me: